navjotjsingh/nspeaks/content/posts/remove-border-from-smiley-images-in-wordpress/index.md

 ---
-title: "Remove Border from smiley images in Wordpress"
+title: "Remove Border from smiley images in WordPress"
 date: "2007-09-05"
-categories:
+category:
   - "wordpress"
 summary: Remove borders from Smileys in WordPress posts using CSS.
+slug: remove-border-from-smiley-images-in-wordpress
 ---

 The idea for this post came because my blog's new theme had borders on all smileys which looked a bit odd.
 So I thought why not make a post about it.